 - Water Heater Age

-The average duration of a domestic water heater with correct servicing is 10–12 years.
-Despite the fact that your outdated water heater isn’t having an issue, it’s a higher concern of a harmful leak.
+The average life span of a domestic water heater with correct servicing is 10–12 years.
+Despite the fact that your water heater isn’t having an issue, it could be at a higher concern of a harmful leak.

 If you’re unclear of your water heater’s age, check the identification sticker on the heater.
 This lists the manufacturing date and serial number.